Samuel-Cavicchi/WalletFox/api-specification.md

   **Description:** Update a specific wallet's information by supplying the wallet id in the request path, and by supplying the updated values in the request body.

-  Only a wallet member who is admin may change a wallet's information
+  Only a wallet member may change a wallet's information.

   **Parameters**